ushiboy/nmcli/README.md

 Connect to a Wi-Fi network specified by SSID or BSSID.

-The `wait_sec` argument applies the same effect to the command as the `--wait` option.
+The `wait` argument applies the same effect to the command as the `--wait` option.
 If it is omitted, the default behavior is followed.

 ```
 nmcli.device.wifi_connect(ssid: str,
                           password: str,
                           ifname: str = None,
-                          wait_sec: int = None) -> None
+                          wait: int = None) -> None
 ```

 #### nmcli.device.wifi_hotspot